dechamps/LoudspeakerExplorer/Loudspeaker_Explorer.md

 Also note that the datasets for **JBL 305P MkII** and **Neumann KH80 (sample 1)** are missing *Directivity Index* data.
 Due to a bug in the tool this also breaks the Spinorama charts unless another speaker is also selected.

+Also note that a [measurement artefact](https://www.audiosciencereview.com/forum/index.php?threads/klipsch-r-41m-bookshelf-speaker-review.11566/page-3#post-332136) in the form of a slight [ripple in high frequencies](https://www.audiosciencereview.com/forum/index.php?threads/neumann-kh-80-dsp-speaker-measurements-take-two.11323/page-10#post-324189) (above 4 kHz or so) is present in all measurements made before 2020-02-23.
+This was [fixed](https://www.audiosciencereview.com/forum/index.php?threads/genelec-8341a-sam%E2%84%A2-studio-monitor-review.11652/#post-335109) starting from the Genelec 8341A measurement.

 **How to add a new speaker**: in the following code block, add a new variable, and repeat the pattern in the `speakers` variable assignment.
 That's it - everything else should take care of itself.
 Note that the tool expects a zipfile in the format that amirm publishes (which presumably is the Klippel analysis software export format).
 If you want to upload the zipfile manually instead of using `Data URL`, you can do that using the Colab file browser on the left - just make sure the name of the file matches the `Speaker` field in the raw specification so that the tool can find it.

 ```python